EnterpriseDB/edb-ansible/tests/README.md

-# edb-ansible tests
+# pg-ansible tests

 ## Introduction

-This folder contains the necessary software infrastructure required to execute the non-regression test cases of the `edb-ansible` Ansible Collection.
+This folder contains the necessary software infrastructure required to execute the non-regression test cases of the **hypersql_devops.postgres** Ansible Collection.

-The tests are grouped by a common subject into multiple *test cases*.
+The tests are grouped by a common subject into multiple _test cases_.
 This common subject could be related to a specific Role we want to test, or a combination of several Roles with particular parameters for example.